Gas Grill Troubleshooting: The Ultimate Guide To Fix Them

 Troubleshooting this problem is simple.
 All you need to do is release the pressure on the regulator:

-- Open the lid of the grill
+• Open the grill lid.

-- Open all the control knobs to high and leave for 1 – 2 minutes to let all the gas in the manifold escape
+• Open all the control knobs to high and leave for 1 – 2 minutes to let all the gas in the manifold escape.

-- Turn all the control knobs off
+• Turn all the control knobs off.

-- Reattach the gas hose and regulator to the tank
+• Reattach the gas hose and regulator to the tank.

-- Slowly turn the knob controlling the gas supply from the tank to allow the line to re-pressurize
+• Slowly turn the knob controlling the gas supply from the tank to allow the line to re-pressurize.

-- It should burn and heat normally by now
+• It should burn and heat normally by now

 2. Gas Grill Doesn’t Light